-Our audit procedures over investment existence included, amongst others:
+Our audit procedures included the following, amongst others:

-- We obtained the most recent System and Organization Controls ("SOC 1") Report issued by PIF's unit registry, setting out the controls in place at that service organisation, which included an independent audit opinion over the design and operating effectiveness of those controls. - We assessed the service organisation's auditor's objectivity, experience, competency and the results of their procedures. - We assessed the recent SOC1 report issued by PIF's unit registry by developing an understanding of the control objectives and associated control activities, evaluated the tests undertaken by the auditor and the results of these tests and the auditor's conclusions on the design and operational effectiveness of the controls to the extent relevant to our audit of the Registered Scheme.
-This report and audit opinion are comparable to the Australian equivalent, Australian Standards on Assurance Engagements 3402 issued by the Auditing and Assurance Standards Board. - We obtained PIF's unit registry report at 30 June 2023 and compared units on issue attributable to the Registered Scheme to its accounting records.
+- We developed an understanding of the Registered Scheme's valuation policy. - We calculated the expected redemption price per unit using the audited financial statements of PIF at 30 June 2024.
+We applied this input to the Registered Scheme's unitholding to recalculate the value of the investment at year end, and agreed it to the accounting records of the Registered Scheme. - We obtained the most recent System and Organization Controls ("SOC 1") Report issued by PIF's unit registry, setting out the controls in place at that service organisation, which included an assurance opinion over the design and operating effectiveness of those controls. - We assessed the service organisations' auditor's objectivity, experience, competency and the results of their procedures. - We assessed the recent SOC1 report issued by PIF's unit registry by developing an understanding of the control objectives and associated control activities, evaluated the tests undertaken by the auditor and the results of these tests and the auditor's conclusions on the design and operational effectiveness of the controls to the extent relevant to our audit of the Registered Scheme.
+This report and audit opinion are prepared in accordance with International Standards on Assurance Engagement 3402 issued by the International Auditing and Assurance Standards Board. - We obtained PIF's unit registry report at 30 June 2024 and compared units on issue attributable to the Registered Scheme to its accounting records.

-We assessed the adequacy of the disclosures in the financial report in light of the requirements of Australian Accounting Standards.
+We assessed the reasonableness of the disclosures in the financial report in light of the requirements of Australian Accounting Standards.